acwatt/karp_ranking_policies/docs/estimation/dev_notes.md

+# 2023-01-16
+- realized the last ρ in the definition of χ wasn't squared.
+Fixed and going to rerun ML estimation
+-

 # 2022-12-15
 - need to replicate Andy's code
 - Tested simulated data after adjusting the scale of the data (divided by 10^5)